-Taking linear combinations in the system of Eq. (\ref{LapSDtau}) yields
+Specializing Eq. (\ref{LapSDtau}) at $s=0$ and taking linear combinations of the equations yields

-For ease of notation, let us pick a system of units in which the unit of time is equal to the mean duration of runs $\gamma^{-1}$, and the unit of length is equal to the mean distance traveled by the RTP during a run $v\gamma^{-1}$.
-This choice is equivalent to setting the tumbling rate and the internal velocity to $1$:
+For ease of notation, let us pick a system of units in which the unit of time is equal to the mean duration of runs (which is $\gamma^{-1}$), and the unit of length is equal to the mean distance traveled by the RTP during a run (which is $v\gamma^{-1}$).
+This choice is equivalent to setting the mean duration of runs and the internal velocity to $1$: